-The recipe for soaked hay is very simple: Start with hay and then add water.
+The recipe for soaking hay is very simple: Start with hay and then add water.
 But the best way to add the water depends on why you’re wetting hay in the first place.

 [Disclaimer: EQUUS may earn an affiliate commission when you buy through links on our site.
 Products links are selected by EQUUS editors.]

 Don't miss out!
 With the free weekly EQUUS newsletter, you'll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!

 This article first appeared in the May 2017 issue (#476) of EQUUS magazine